aar-woo/aws-vanity-numbers/README.md

 # aws-vanity-numbers
-An AWS project that converts a user's phone phone number into vanity numbers.
+An AWS project that converts a user's phone number into vanity numbers.

 Call testing:
   Amazon Connect Phone Number: +1 833-770-0599